preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 View Controlled Documents using this block
 *******************************************
-Here's an example of how it can look for users when a Document Rollup block is set up Controlled Documents access:
+Here's an example of how it can look for users when a Document Rollup block is set up for Controlled Documents access:

 .. image:: document-rollup-controlled-1.png